Guaranteed Standard of Performance

 - If your appointment needs to be rearranged, you’ll be given at least one working days’ notice, unless we have your consent to rearrange the appointment at shorter notice.

-If we don’t keep to these promises, we will pay you £40.
+If we don’t keep to these promises, we will credit your account with £40.

 Faulty meters